Josh Mauga

-Joshua Mauga /ˈmɔːɡə/ (born June 20, 1987) is a former American football linebacker.
-He was signed by the New York Jets as an undrafted free agent in 2009.
-He played college football at Nevada.
-His surname Mauga translates to mean Mountain from Polynesian languages.
+Joshua Mauga /ˈmɔːɡə/ (born June 20, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Nevada Wolf Pack and was signed by the New York Jets as an undrafted free agent in 2009.

-Early years
+Early life

 Mauga was born in Fallon, Nevada.
 He graduated in 2005 from Churchill County High School where he earned All-State and All-region honors.
 He was also the top heavyweight wrestler in the state of Nevada.

 College career

 Mauga was named to The Sporting News All-Freshman team in 2005 after play all season games and notched 32 tackles.
 In 2006 was second on the team with 56 tackles and also intercepted 3 passes.
 He moved from outside linebacker to the inside linebacker position in that year.
 In 2007, he was the WAC leader in tackles before an MCL injury kept him out, he tied on second on team tackles with 82.
 He was named team captain, an honor rarely bestowed on a junior at Nevada.
 In his senior season he entered as a contender for WAC Defensive Player of the Year.
 He played through a torn pectoral muscle managing 54 tackles, 7.5 for loss and 3.5 sacks.
 He underwent surgery on his torn pectoral muscle on December 17 that cost him playing in the 2008 Humanitarian Bowl.